liferay/liferay-docs/develop/learning-paths/mobile/articles/02-using-the-mobile-sdk/05-retrieving-guestbooks.markdown

 To see how the `Guestbook` parameters are defined in the portlet, see the [Liferay MVC Learning Path article on Service Builder](/develop/learning-paths/mvc/-/knowledge_base/6-2/using-service-builder-to-generate-a-persistence-fr).
 For now, the only parameters you really need in this class are `guestbookId` and `name`.
-Because you might need the rest later, however, it's simpler to add support for all of them now.
+Because you might need the rest later, however, it's best to add support for all of them now.

 You should also note the `toString` method in this class.
 It's very simple; it only returns a guestbook's name.
 It's very important, though.
 Android calls `toString` to render objects in the navigation drawer.
-If `toString` isn't defined for the objects, the drawer shows strings with each object's full package path and internal ID.
+If `toString` isn't defined for an object, the drawer shows strings with the object's full package path and internal ID.
 In other words, Android displays illegible text if you don't define `toString` here.
-By defining `toString` to return each `GuestbookModel`'s name, you telling Android to show each guestbook's name in the drawer.
+By defining `toString` to return each `GuestbookModel`'s name, you're telling Android to show each guestbook's name in the drawer.

 Next, you'll prepare `GuestbooksActivity` to recieve `GuestbookModel` objects.